California passes two new laws for beauty products

 The goal is to provide consumers with product safety information of their everyday beauty products, while also protecting manufactures trade secrets.

 Under California SB 312 retail & professional product manufacturers will need to provide the following:

 - List of each fragrance or flavor ingredient included on one of the designated lists defined in the Act that is found in the cosmetic product, along with the CAS number;

 - List of each fragrance allergen as per Annex III of the EU Cosmetics Regulation No 1223/2009 and subsequent updates, with the CAS number, when at or above the following concentrations:

 - Rinse-off cosmetics: 0.01% (100 ppm)

 “As part of Fragrance Creators members’ commitment to responsible stewardship, we have long supported informing consumers of fragrance ingredients known to be potential sensitizers, so people with allergies can find products that work for them. ~Farah K Ahmed, President & CEO of the FCA (Fragrance Creators Association)

-Lebermuth is here to help!
-You can count on our experts to develop new fragrances or fragrance duplications that meet the ever evolving regulatory challenges.
+Need help with your formula?
+You can count on our experts to develop new fragrances or fragrance duplications that meet the today's regulatory challenges.